AK-Github-0/LeetCode-Beginner-s-Guide/Explaination of running sum of 1 D Array.md

 # Intuition
 The goal of the problem is to calculate a running sum of the input list.
-This can be done efficiently by iterating over the list once and maintaining a cumulative sum.
+This can be done efficiently by quickly and easily over the list once and maintaining a cumulative sum.

 # Approach
 - Initialize a variable `num` to store the cumulative sum.